sammcj/gollama/README.md

 Link (`l`), Link All (`L`) and Link in the reverse direction: (`link-lmstudio`)

-When linking models to LM Studio, Gollama creates a Modelfile with default parameters and template that you can adjust.
+When linking models to LM Studio, Gollama creates a Modelfile with the template from LM-Studio and a set of default parameters that you can adjust.

 Note: Linking requires admin privileges if you're running Windows.